Massachusetts Smog Check / Emissions Test

 - Vehicles made at least 10 years ago: $680.

-- There can be no evidence of tampering to the vehicle’s emissions control system
+- There can be no evidence of tampering with the vehicle’s emissions control system

 - The vehicle must have passed its vehicle safety inspection in the last 60 days.